darnoceloc/darnoceloc.github.io/_pages/aboutme.md

 ---
 I was born in Freetown, Sierra Leone but have resided in the United States since 1997.
 I obtained my B.S. in Mechanical Engineering at the University of Central Florida and was subsequently employed as a Consultant at Booz Allen Hamilton.
 I later pursued a Master's degree in Mechanical Engineering at the University of Florida focusing on Thermal Sciences and Fluid Dynamics.
 After completing the M.S. degree, I was awarded a Mickey Leland Energy Fellowship via which I interned at the National Energy Technology Laboratory.
-I have defended my Ph.D. in Mechanical Engineering at UF, investigating entropic properties of complex nonstoichiometric oxides for solar thermochemical energy storage and conversion.
+Ph.D. graduate in Mechanical Engineering from UF, investigated entropic properties of complex nonstoichiometric oxides for solar thermochemical energy storage and conversion.
-Currently pursuing opportunities in renewables/solar energy technology development, data science and quantitative finance.
+Currently building Technical Consulting Practice in solar thermal energy technology, open to opportunities in renewables/solar energy technology R&D and business development, data science, and quantitative finance.

 ## Education